danielfett/draft-dpop/mainmatter.md

 When access token introspection is used, the same `cnf` claim as above is contained in the introspection response.

-## Public Key Confirmation with Indirect Binding

-[ Two options: include JWK URI and kid into a claim `dpop:jwk_uri`; or copy the whole key into `cnf` claim ]

-[ Advantage of the second option: it is harder or impossible to exchange the key on the server ]

 # Acknowledgements {#Acknowledgements}

-We would like to thank [...] for their valuable feedback.
+We would like to thank Torsten Lodderstedt, [...] for their valuable feedback.

 # IANA Considerations {#IANA}